modern-sapien/project-prometheus/NOTE.md

 Tests force us to write better, more understandable, more maintainable code.

+1. Before you write any code, you write tests first
+2. Initially all of your tests should fail
+3. Test Driven Development makes you work through a process as opposed to haphazardly making code
+4. More forethought into the work

+## Testing with Jest
 The package we are testing with is called Jest

 Describe & it blocks, only one it block inside of each describe.